jopdeklein/Handyplex/README.md

 #### Hold Gesture
 Hold gestures are necessary to determine the start point for further gesture recognition.
-Simply hold your hand in one place for a while.
+Simply hold your hand in one place for a short amount of time.

 #### Swipe Gestures
-Swipe gestures are best recognized if done in a short motion, either left, right, up, down, forwards or backwards.
+Swipe gestures are best recognized if performed in a short motion, either left, right, up, down, forwards or backwards.
 To implement a flick, perform a swipe gesture and quickly move your hand back to the starting position.

 #### Repeating Swipe Gestures
 If you 'hold' a gesture after it has been detected it